 Paradise Palms I Historic Neighborhood Campaign

 The Nevada Preservation Foundation was hired by the Paradise Palms Neighborhood Organization to gain a local listing as a historic neighborhood with Clark County.
 The entire Paradise Palms residential development is made up of approximately 1,000 homes and is located both north and south of Desert Inn Road between Maryland Parkway and Eastern Ave.
-In order to make this project more manageable, the development has been divided into different areas, determined by historic features and boundaries that provide a logical way in which to divide the subdivision.
-Over the next several years, we will be moving through each area one by one, and work with the neighborhood to give each of these areas the opportunity to be named a Historic Neighborhood.
+In order to make this project more manageable, the development was divided into different areas, determined by historic features and boundaries that provide a logical way in which to divide the subdivision.
+Each area represents a different phase for designation.
+Over the next several years, we will be moving through each phase, working with the neighborhood to give each of these areas the opportunity to be named a Historic Neighborhood.

-The first area, identified as Paradise Palms I is loosely bounded by Desert Inn Road to the north, Commanche Drive to the south, Spencer Street and Seneca Drive to the east, and Oneida Way to the west.
+The first area, identified as Paradise Palms Phase I, is loosely bounded by Desert Inn Road to the north, Commanche Drive to the south, Spencer Street and Seneca Drive to the east, and Oneida Way to the west.
 It encompasses Units 1 and 2, parts of Units 3 and 5, and Unit 9.
-Over the past two years, we have worked with the neighborhood residents, primarily in collecting the 51% of signed support that is needed to submit the application to the Clark County Planning Department.
-These outreach efforts have included public neighborhood meetings, informational mailings, and door to door canvases to answer questions and meet face to face with many of the residents living inside the proposed boundaries.
+NPF successfully worked with neighborhood residents to see this first phase through to completion.
+Campaign efforts included collecting 51% signed support as well as the submittal of all application materials.
+Additional outreach efforts included public neighborhood meetings, informational mailings, and door to door canvases to answer questions and meet face to face with many of the residents living inside the proposed boundaries.

 History of Paradise Palms